chrisblodgett/chrisblodgett.github.io/README.md

 ## Python and Computer Science

-Here you'll find my thoughts, tutorials, and projects related to Python programming and computer science concepts.
+Here you'll find my thoughts, tutorials, and projects related to Python programming and computer science in general.

 ### Connect with Me
 - [Medium](https://medium.com/@chrisblodgettevo)